-All University of Chicago and University of Chicago Medicine's departments involved in the purchasing and handling of refrigerants for use in an appliance shall adhere to the requirements stated in this policy.
+All University of Chicago and University of Chicago Medicine's departments involved in the purchasing and handling of refrigerants for use in an appliance (equipment) shall adhere to the requirements stated in this policy.

 Under the United States Environmental Protection Agency (EPA) Clean Air Act, Section 608, EPA has established regulations in 40 CFR Part 82, Subpart F. The applicable regulations are also summarized in the campus's Title V Clean Air Act Permit.